Chances are you’ve heard of ETFs before. But do you feel you have a decent grasp of their ins and outs?

 Further, when ETFs track an index, they don’t require managers that make buy or sell decisions.
-This approach, called passive management, requires less human power, so they can be cheaper to operate, resulting in relatively lower fees to investors.
+This approach, called passive management, requires less human power, so it can be cheaper to operate, resulting in relatively lower fees to investors.
 Voila.
 Easy to understand, easy to manage, and relatively cheap…a triple attraction!

 How are they bought and sold?

-When you place an order through a broker to buy or sell a mutual fund while the market is trading, the broker must wait until the market closes at the end of day when the price is fixed to complete the trade directly with the mutual fund company.
+When you place an order through a broker to buy or sell a mutual fund while the market is trading, the broker must wait until the market closes at the end of the day when the price is fixed to complete the trade directly with the mutual fund company.

-How are they created and redeemed, traded and taxed?
+How are they created and redeemed, traded, and taxed?

 Three parties are involved with ETF transactions—the ETF issuer, the Authorized Participant (AP), and the investor.
-ETF investors—like you or your advisory client—buys or sells shares with other investors on an exchange in the secondary market.
+ETF investors—like you or your advisory client—buy or sell shares with other investors on an exchange in the secondary market.
 (This is the same process as trading a stock.)
 But behind the scenes, the ETF issuer and AP work together to create new units or redeem existing ones.
 It’s a confusing process that investors don’t see (just check out these two flow charts below!).
 But it’s important for one reason: tax efficiency.

-Generally ETFs can be more tax efficient than mutual funds for two reasons.
+Generally, ETFs can be more tax efficient than mutual funds for two reasons.

 First, because ETFs sell between investors on a public exchange, like the New York Stock Exchange, the underlying securities are not changed with this transaction.
 So while investors who sell their shares may produce capital gains for themselves, this transaction does not affect the rest of the ETF’s investors.

 Second, an issuer needs to sell an underlying security only in very few instances.
 For example, when the tracking index rebalances, then a passive fund may need to sell securities to follow the target index.
-Or when the issuer makes a change to a holding, then the active needs to follow suit.
+Or when the issuer makes a change to a holding, then the fund needs to follow suit.

 What’s the value of the ETF?

 Mutual funds do not trade intraday.
-Instead all transactions occur after the market closes and the fund is priced at 4:00 ET every day.
+Instead, all transactions occur after the market closes, and the fund is priced at 4:00 ET every day.
 The value of the fund is expressed by the net asset value (NAV).
 ETFs also calculate a NAV.
 NAV is the total value of all the cash and securities in a fund’s portfolio minus any liabilities (like expenses) divided by the number of shares outstanding.